jordan4ibanez/fast_pack/README.md

     // The image above is what this saves to.
 It uses the /assets/ textures. packer.saveToFile("imagePack.png");

+    // That's pretty neat, now let's create a texture atlas of texture atlases!
+    TrueColorImage temp = packer.saveToTrueColorImage();

+    config.expansionAmount = 200;

+    TexturePacker!int superPacker = *new TexturePacker!int(config);

+    for (int i = 0; i <= 30; i++) {
+        writeln("packing ", i);
+        superPacker.pack(i, temp);
+    }

+    superPacker.saveToFile("imagePackSuper.png");

     /*
+    This seems ridiculous!
+But you could possibly use it to put a char array for font rendering, then shift all the values you get from the packer you put it into, by the values from the packer you pulled the texture atlas out of via:
+    Rect coords = packer.getTextureCoordinates("blah1");

     Or you use it to work with OpenGL like this:
     Note: This is using Mike Parker's awesome bindbc OpenGL library.
     You can find this here: https://code.dlang.org/packages/bindbc-opengl